TheSeaOfRhun/LTR/README.md

 Here is a set of tools to run Lucene (5.3.1) on TREC collections.
 To build it run 'ant' from inside the *lucene.TREC* directory.
-The Lucene libraries live in lib, the TREC-like classes in bin and the tool-set is bundled into lib/lucene.TREC.jar.
-The usual way to use it on TREC test collections is to pass IndexTREC, at the command-line, a TREC-like document corpus to index, and then retrieve documents from the index using a set of queries.
+The Lucene libraries live in `lib`, the TREC-like classes in `bin` and the tool-set is bundled into `lib/lucene.TREC.jar`.
+The usual way to use it on TREC test collections is to pass `IndexTREC`, at the command-line, a TREC-like document corpus to index, and then retrieve documents using the index with `BatchSearch`, to which a set of queries is passed as input.

 ###### Note

-Assuming the trees below, for TREC data-locations and lucene.TREC on a file-system, run the commands that follow, to get a corpus indexed and searched.
+Assuming the trees below, for TREC data-locations and *lucene.TREC* on a file-system, run the commands that follow, to get a corpus indexed and searched.
 Some points to note, and help clarify meaning:

-- command-line invocations below have been formatted for readability.
+- Command-line invocations below have been formatted for readability, everything should go in one line.

-- /x is a imaginary, the layout does not have to be this.
+- `/x` is a imaginary, the layout does not have to be this.
 It is only to point out how to point the tool to the data.

-- `/x/index/CD45.017.s` is an empty directory that was created before passing it on to IndexTREC.
-The naming is arbitrary, but, if you use [trecbox](https://github.com/sauparna/trecbox) to drive lucene.TREC, it will have a meaning.
+- `/x/index/CD45.017.s` is an empty directory that was created before passing it on to `IndexTREC`.
+The naming is arbitrary, but, if you use [trecbox](https://github.com/sauparna/trecbox) to drive `lucene.TREC`, it will have a meaning.

-- /x/misc/ser17 is a plain text file containing a list of stop-words, one on each line.
+- `/x/misc/ser17` is a plain text file containing a list of stop-words, one on each line.

-- /x/query/301-350 is a plain text file containing TREC queries.
+- `/x/query/301-350` is a plain text file containing TREC queries.

-- sstemmer tells Lucene to use the S-Stemmer.
+- `sstemmer` tells Lucene to use the *S-Stemmer*.

 ###### lucene.TREC